Version Date: February 8, 2021

 This Customer Agreement (“Agreement”) governs your access to, and use of, any Twingate-branded products and services provided to you by Twingate (“Services”).
-The “Effective Date” of this Agreement is the earlier of the date you enter into this Agreement or the date you first access the Services.
+The “Effective Date” of this Agreement is the earlier of the date you (“Customer”) enter into this Agreement and the date you first access the Services.

-You may enter into this Agreement in a variety of ways, including by executing this Agreement separately, executing an Order Form that indicates your acceptance of this Agreement, or clicking an “I accept” button (or any similar button) that indicates your acceptance of this Agreement.
+You may enter into this Agreement in a variety of ways, including by executing this Agreement separately, executing an Order Form that indicates your acceptance of this Agreement, or clicking an “I accept” (or similar) button that indicates your acceptance of this Agreement.

 If you are entering into this Agreement on behalf of an entity, you must have the necessary authority to enter into this Agreement on behalf of that entity before proceeding.
-In such a case, you represent that you are authorized to bind that entity to this Agreement and subsequent references to “Customer,” “you,” and “your” refer to that entity.
+In such a case, you represent that you are authorized to bind that entity to this Agreement and subsequent references to “Customer” refers to that entity.

 In this Agreement:

 “Admin Account” means a User Account with administrative rights or permissions.

 “Affiliate” means, in relation to a party, an entity which, directly or indirectly, owns or controls, is owned or is controlled by or is under common ownership or control with that party, where “control” means the power to direct the management or affairs of an entity, and “ownership” means the beneficial ownership of 50% (or, if the applicable jurisdiction does not allow majority ownership, the maximum amount permitted under such law) or more of the voting equity securities or other equivalent voting interests of the entity.

 “Applicable Data Protection Laws” means all worldwide data protection and privacy laws and regulations applicable to the processing of any personal information or data contained in the Customer Data.